klassijs/klassi-js/README.md

 ## Contributing

-You are welcome to contributes to this project, if you have any comments or suggestions, please [raise an issue on GitHub](https://github.com/larryg01/webdriverio-cucumber-js/issues)  or fork the project and then issue a pull request with suggested improvements.
+You are welcome to contribute to this project, for comments or suggestions, feel free to [raise an issue on GitHub](https://github.com/larryg01/webdriverio-cucumber-js/issues)  or fork the project and issue a pull request with suggested improvements.
+In lieu of a formal styleguide, please take care to maintain the existing coding style.

 ## Credits